Upcoming Radio Shows

 Sunday, 16 August 2015: Q&A on Confidence, Delegation in Marriage, University Study, and More

-On Sunday, 9 November 2014, Greg Perkins and I answered questions on anarchism's case against government, the value of sportsmanship, sleeping around, and more on Philosophy in Action Radio.
+On Sunday, 16 August 2015, Greg Perkins and I answered questions on confidence in opinions, delegation in marriage, deriving self-esteem from university study, and more on Philosophy in Action Radio.
 If you missed the live broadcast, you can now listen to the podcast.

-On Thursday, 30 October 2014, Greg Perkins and I answered questions on morality versus prudence, concealing a relationship from parents, death notifications via Facebook, and more on Philosophy in Action Radio.
+On Sunday, 2 August 2015, Greg Perkins and I answered questions on morality versus prudence, concealing a relationship from parents, death notifications via Facebook, and more on Philosophy in Action Radio.
 If you missed the live broadcast, you can now listen to the podcast.